Maafushi (Kaafu Atoll)

-Maafushi (މާފުށި) is one of the inhabited islands of Kaafu Atoll and the leading local tourism island of the Maldives.
+Maafushi (މާފުށި) is one of the inhabited islands of Kaafu Atoll in the Maldives.

 The island's proximity to Malé and its transport hubs has allowed Maafushi to become a popular destination for tourists visiting local islands.

 History

-Maafushi was heavily damaged by the 2004 tsunami which impacted on over 100,000 of the Maldives 300,000 population.
-The International Federation of Red Cross and Red Crescent Societies, supported by the Irish and American Red Cross Societies, began work on a mains sewage system on 10 August 2006.
+Maafushi was heavily damaged by the 2004 tsunami which impacted over 100,000 of the Maldives 300,000 population.
+The International Federation of Red Cross and Red Crescent Societies, supported by the Irish and American Red Cross Societies, began work on a main sewage system on 10 August 2006.
 The International Federation has also funded the building of homes for those who lost theirs during the tsunami.

 Geography

 The island is 26.08 km south of the country's capital, Malé.

 Demography

 According to the latest Census conducted in 2022, the total population of Maafushi is at 4,471 out of which 3,195 are Maldivians, and 1,276 foreigners.